WHITEN+

 Age

 Below the hard, white outer shell of your teeth (enamel) is a softer area called dentin.
-Over time, the outer enamel layer gets thinner with brushing and more of the inner layer yellowish dentin shows through.
+Over time, the outer enamel layer gets thinner with acids and brushing, and more of the inner yellowish dentin shows through.

 The inner layer also gets yellower with age, and this also exacerbates the yellow appearance of the teeth.